ifriedman7/IFotos-deployer/README.md

 ## Run

 - There are two playbook available :
-  - `flask.yml` will provision infratructure and deploy a containerized Python Flask application
+  - `flask.yml` will provision infrastructure and deploy a containerized Python Flask application
   - `clean.yml` will cleanup all infrastructure
 - To run theses playbooks, you can use make